St. Martin Parish Profile

 Build leaders and good citizens through 4-H Youth Development

-- Junior Leaders will work with CASA, character education projects and fashion club members on promoting youth development activities
+• Junior Leaders will learn financial literacy, character education projects, and promoting youth development activities.

 Strengthen families and communities